 This BBC recipe combines hazelnuts and chocolate for a delicious nutty, chocolatey drink.

 Start by loading the back of a teaspoon with some hazelnut chocolate spread and spread it on the inside of a sundae glass in a thin layer.
 Put the remaining teaspoon of spread in a saucepan and heat on a low heat until runny.

 In the meantime, put 250ml semi-skimmed milk and 2 scoops chocolate ice cream in a blender and whizz until smooth.
 Top with a layer of marshmallows and drizzle on the melted spread, sprinkling on a few toasted hazelnuts to finish.

 Peanut butter chocolate milkshake

 Summer is finally here, and if you’re looking for some chocolatey goodness to gift to your loved ones, you’re in luck.
 We have a delicious selection of summery chocolates in store for you.
 Here are just some of the highlights.

 We have the perfect gift for the sport-lover in your life: our delicious chocolate tennis balls.
 Made with solid white and milk Belgian chocolate, and filled with a sumptuous marshmallow centre, these balls come twos (like all the best things).
 And they come complete in a ring-pull can, just for extra authenticity.

 These four fine specimens are the perfect summery gift for any chocolate and cocktail-lover.
-Our beautiful choc-tail lollies
+Our beautiful choc-tail lollies are h

 We are a nation obsessed.
 A new survey has revealed how much chocolate we Brits get through, and the results have made us beam with pride.